aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 # Overview Page

-The test explorer is where you can browse all the tests you have added to Wring.
+The test explorer allows you to see all the tests you have added to Wring.
+You can also browse through your saved runs and see how they performed, run a particular test again or remove it entirely, and add notes or attachments to each test.

 ![Test Explorer](/img/Test-Explorer.png)

 This page displays the test runs along with quick access to high level information such as descriptions, run times, total paths, and healed paths.
+It lists all of the test runs that occurred over a particular period of time.
+It allows you to quickly see if there were successful, failed or blocked paths and offers easy access to the output files to review what occurred during each test run.
 By default, results will be displayed chronologically.
 Clicking on a Test Run shows you further detail about a particular Test Run.

 The test explorer contains information for your test runs as well as test suites.

 ## Adding a Test Run

-The test explorer tab can is also the place to upload new tests.
+The performance test explorer tab can be used to upload new tests.
 Here you can click on the `Add Test` button to upload test scripts and set run options.

 :::note Currently Supported Formats